matisojka/fungo/README.md

-# Functional goodness to Go.
+# Functional goodness for Go.

 ## Usage